Skip to content

 # Set audio and video quality separately

-podkit device set nano --audio-quality medium --video-quality low
+podkit device set -d nano --audio-quality medium --video-quality low

 # Disable artwork